GRAY MATTERS Integrative Approaches for Neuroscience, Ethics, and Society, Volume 1

 Showing items related by title, author, creator and subject.

-Unknown author (Presidential Commission for the Study of Bioethical Issues, 2015-03-26)In this report, the Bioethics Commission expanded the conversation beyond the ongoing cognitive enhancement debate to include other forms of neural modification.
+Unknown creator (Presidential Commission for the Study of Bioethical Issues, 2015-03-26)In this report, the Bioethics Commission expanded the conversation beyond the ongoing cognitive enhancement debate to include other forms of neural modification.
 First, it considered not only novel neurotechnologies, but ...